 Sleep is the Holy Grail.
 Get as much sleep or nap time as possible, especially in the couple of weeks prior to your due date.
 Labour is exhausting and afterwards you will never sleep again.
 Well, at least not for another 12 months, or possibly years even.

 Seriously, a good night’s sleep should be your top priority in the late stages of pregnancy; aim for at least eight hours.
 While your metabolism slows down at night, junior, of course, is going five rounds.

 A nice, warm bath before going to bed is calming and makes you sleepy; sometimes a hot, milky drink, reading, or listening to music can also help you drop off.
 Otherwise, deep breathing and relaxation exercises are excellent treatments for restlessness.
 If sleep continues to elude you, then get up and do something – go into the nursery and look at things, rearrange them if you like.
 If worrying is keeping you awake, write down your concerns on a piece of paper, then screw it up and throw away those anxieties.
 It is a busy, exciting time and sleeping can seem impossible.
 If so, make up for lost slumber by taking catnaps during the day.

 Contact the hospital and see what they provide in the way of nappies and clothing for your baby, then draw up your list and pack your bag well in advance, about six weeks in case your baby decides to come early.

 Hospitals also supply gowns for labour if you prefer not to use your own clothes.
-Otherwise you’ll need a loose-fitting nightdress or resurrect that old Midnight Oil T-shirt to wear during labour.
+Otherwise you’ll need a loose-fitting nightdress or resurrect that old band T-shirt to wear during labour.

 Pack at least two or three maternity bras and front-opening cotton nightdresses, a dressing gown, slippers, a decent supply of breast pads, several pairs of socks, underpants, and an abundance of super-duper absorbent stick-on sanitary towels.